+Water Resource Management Model Demands

+AFY quantities are provisional based on ADWR review of City's 2021 Decision and Order application.

+Current Demand 9,328 AFY

-Water Resource Management Model Demands AFY quantities are provisional based on ADWR review of City's 2021 Decision and Order application.
-9,328 AFY Current Demand Committed Demand 3.534 AFY Projected Demand 1,667 AFY Total Demand Estimate 14,529 AFY Current Demand means the 100-year water demand for existing uses within the service area of a designation applicant or designated provider, itted Demand means the 100-year water demand at build-out of all recorded lots that are not yet served water within the service area of a designation applicant or a designated provider.
+Committed Demand 3,534 AFY

+Projected Demand 1,667 AFY

+Total Demand Estimate 14,529 AFY

+Current Demand means the 100-year water demand for existing uses within the service area of a designation applicant or designated provider, based on the annual report for the previous calendar year.

+Committed Demand means the 100-year water demand at build-out of all recorded lots that are not yet served water within the service area of a designation applicant or a designated provider.

 Projected Demand means the 100-year water demand at build-out, not including committed or current demand, of customers reasonably projected to be added and plats reasonably projected to be approved within the designated provider's service area and reasonably anticipated expansions of the designated provider's service area.

-Source: WRMM 2020 water management plan to support that growth.
+Source: WRMM 2020

+ADWR requires that water supplies are shown as continuously and legally available for 100-years to be included in the D&O. Per the 2021 D&O application, the City is currently anticipating 17,544.93 AFY, a combination of groundwater, and stored and recovered (surface water and treated effluent) supplies.

+Approval of the D&O will set the legal water supply for the City and establish the demands for the set period, typically 10-20 years.
+With this information, the City can evaluate potential growth as established in the General Plan and create a long-term water management plan to support that growth.
 This is why it is vital for the City to complete the D&O process.

-Approval of the D&O will set the legal water supply for the City and establish the demands for the set period, typically 10-20 years.
-With this information, the City can evaluate potential growth as established in the General Plan and create a long-term